 OTP, short-hand for On-Time Performance, is a widely accepted method of understanding punctuality for different modes of public transport, not just aviation.
 It provides a standardised means of comparing how well one service provider operates according to its published schedule compared to another.

 In aviation, an airline departure or arrival which is considered to be on time has a departure or arrival that occurs within 15 minutes of the scheduled time.
 The schedule is the basis of the airline proposition to its customers.
-Inevitably, external disruption such as adverse weather conditions, congestion, incidents, and industrial action can cause delays for operators but in general, OTP can be influenced by the performance of airlines and airports.
-Therefore, it is widely used as a powerful key performance indication for airlines and airports and is also a potential service differentiator for marketing the brand to air travellers.
+Inevitably, external disruption such as adverse weather conditions, congestion, incidents, and industrial action can cause delays for operators but in general, flight OTP can be influenced by the performance of airlines and airports.
+Therefore, airline On-Time Performance is widely used as a powerful key performance indication for airlines and airports and is also a potential service differentiator for marketing the brand to air travelers.

 OTP has a critical role to play in airline operations management.
 Delays affect productivity and cost airlines thousands of dollars every year.
 Many airlines have embedded OTP as a KPI using this to measure and evaluate processes and identify improvements to their operations.

 Airlines and airports can analyse operational processes with different stakeholders e.g. ground handling and use OTP within their systems to support better collaboration and efficiency.
 They can understand how operations at different locations perform to understand and learn from best practice.